IanMulvany/partiallyattended/_posts/2012-10-11-literature-data-integration.markdown

 If you want to ratchet up the motivation levels, you can make your job depend on it.
 This led to a 355% increase in the size of the articles, but this does not scale well.

 It's hard to motivate scientists to do this.
 You get contributions, but it's patchy.
 The bio-curators in the group are really the backbone of this.
-You need a core of people who will be there checking
+You need a core of people who will be there checking.

 Another experiment was run by [flybase][fly], they did direct emailing of authors.
 They were asking authors, in a simplified way, to identifier what the elements were in their papers, and asking them to say something simple about the things in their papers.